a survey of

 Uranian history is rich in corporate bodies.
 Most are more ephemeral than the ones discussed above, yet still mighty and long-lasting by Terran standards.
 Examples include:

-The corporation known by its nickname The Forgetters, which has survived intermittently in some form through most of Uranian history.
+The Vemorth Stazel, the corporation known by its nickname The Forgetters, which has survived intermittently in some form through most of Uranian history.
 Its agents are willing to undergo voluntary amnesia for the duration of their missions, so as to bring a radically fresh vision to their tasks.
 Their adventures, not surprisingly, have provided many of the stories which have been most helpful to the Terran understanding of Ooranye.
 Taldis Norkoten was sometimes a Forgetter, and one of his adventures is recounted in the fifth tale of the Gleams.

 military ranks and units